-The site infrastructure and operations described in this Section are limited at controlling and containing pollutants that if managed improperly can contaminate the environment.
-The LTSWMP includes standard operations procedures (SOPs) that are intended to compensate for the limitations of the site infrastructure.
-The property manager must use good judgment and conduct operations appropriately, doing as much as possible indoors and responsibly managing operations that must be performed outdoors.
+The site infrastructure at our site is limited at controlling and containing pollutants and our operations if managed improperly can contaminate the environment.
+This LTSWMP includes standard operations procedures (SOP)s that are intended to compensate for the pollution containment limitations of our site infrastructure and direct our maintenance operations to responsibly manage our grounds.